Katie-Sosnowski/KIOST/README.md

 # Regression
 The "regression" folder includes datasets and code for running regression experiments on SARA data included in the supplementary information.

+# RF
+The "RF" (random forest) folder includes datasets and code for random forest supplementary experiments and is organized similarly to the SVM folder.